Manufacturing Business Financing

 What Facility Financing Covers

-- Building improvements — electrical upgrades, HVAC, flooring, lighting, and structural modifications for new equipment
+- Building improvements — electrical upgrades, HVAC systems, flooring, lighting, and structural tweaks to fit new machinery

-- Lean manufacturing layouts — reconfiguring production flow to reduce waste, improve cycle times, and increase capacity without adding square footage
+- Lean manufacturing layouts — optimizing production flow to cut waste, enhance cycle times, and boost capacity without expanding the footprint

-- Environmental and safety compliance — ventilation, fire suppression, spill containment, and OSHA-mandated upgrades
+- Environmental and safety compliance — think ventilation systems, fire suppression, spill containment, and those necessary OSHA upgrades

-- Technology integration — wiring for industrial IoT sensors, network infrastructure for MES systems, and power conditioning for CNC equipment
+- Technology integration — wiring for industrial IoT sensors, setting up network infrastructure for MES systems, and power conditioning for CNC equipment

-REIL Capital finances manufacturing facility projects from $20,000 to $5 million with terms structured around the project timeline and expected return on investment.
+REIL Capital is on hand to finance manufacturing facility projects ranging from $20,000 to a substantial $5 million, with terms aligned to match the project timeline and the anticipated return on investment.